FREE SHIPPING on orders over $65 International: over $250

 Tea drinking in Russia

 Russia’s connection to Chinese tea is ingrained into the local culture in a way so profound few other countries can compare to it.
 As its territory changed through the ages, so did the cultural landscape, influenced by the lands and people the empire included during its different periods.
 Chinese tea was ubiquitous to the point of being considered a national drink in pre-Soviet Russia.
-Its history started with the establishment the Silk road and has been ongoing ever since.
+Its history started with the establishment of the Silk road and has been ongoing ever since.

 How tea entered Russia